Mello Dotson

-Ra'Mello Dotson (born February 19, 2002) is an American professional football cornerback.
+Ra'Mello Dotson (born February 19, 2002) is an American former professional football cornerback for the Houston Gamblers of the United Football League (UFL).
 He played college football for the Kansas Jayhawks and was signed by the Las Vegas Raiders and Carolina Panthers as an undrafted free agent in 2025.

 Early life

 Dotson attended Mainland High School in Daytona Beach, Florida.
 He was rated as a two-star recruit and committed to play college football for the Kansas Jayhawks over offers from schools such as Central Michigan, FAU, and Georgia State.

 College career

 In his first three collegiate seasons from 2020 through 2022, Dotson appeared in 28 games, where he notched 90 tackles with one being for a loss, seven pass deflections, three interceptions, a forced fumble, and a fumble recovery.
 In week 2 of the 2023 season, he hauled in an interception in a win over Illinois.
 In week 10, Dotson intercepted a pass that he returned 50 yards for a touchdown in a win over Iowa State.
 He finished the 2023 season, notching 48 tackles with three being for a loss, a sack, 11 pass deflections, four interceptions, and two touchdowns.
 In the 2024 season opener, Dotson intercepted a pass which he returned 33 yards for a touchdown in win over Lindenwood.